New MPs can PCS with a friend to their first duty station under battle-buddy assignment initiative

 |0

-This work, New MPs can PCS with a friend to their first duty station under battle-buddy assignment initiative [Image 2 of 2], by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New MPs can PCS with a friend to their first duty station under battle-buddy assignment initiative, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-New MPs can PCS with a friend to their first duty station under battle-buddy assignment initiative

 LEAVE A COMMENT

-Note: (Editor’s note: Sgt.
-1st Class Justin Geiger, a Public Affairs specialist with the 89th Military Police Brigade, contributed to this story)